Florida State–Miami football rivalry: October 3, 1987: Going for the win

-1989: FSU Beats the National Champions
+October 28, 1989: FSU Beats the National Champions

-Florida State beat Miami 24–10 as Miami was missing their starting QB and was forced to play freshman Gino Toretta (Gino went on to win the National Championship in '91 & Heisman trophy in '92).
-However, Miami's defense was the strength of the team having given up an average of only eight points a game in the six games Miami played before facing FSU, so Toretta was not the reason FSU's offense scored 24 points on their defense.
+Florida State beat Miami 24–10 as Miami was missing their starting QB and was forced to play freshman Gino Toretta (Torretta later led Miami to a national championship in 1991 and won the Heisman Trophy in 1992).
 Miami went on to win the National Championship upon Craig Erickson's return.
 FSU did not compete for it, as they suffered two losses at the beginning of the season to a Brett Favre led Southern Miss and Clemson.

 Prior to the game, University of Miami mascot Sebastian the Ibis was tackled by a group of police officers for attempting to put out Chief Osceola's flaming spear.
 Sebastian was wearing a fireman’s helmet and yellow raincoat and holding a fire extinguisher.
 When a police officer attempted to grab the fire extinguisher, the officer was sprayed in the chest.
 Sebastian was handcuffed by four officers but ultimately released.
-Miami quarterback Gino Torretta, who started the game in place of injured Craig Erickson, told ESPN, "Even if we weren't bad boys, it added to the mystique that, 'Man, look, even their mascot's getting arrested.'"
+Torretta, who started the game in place of injured Craig Erickson, told ESPN, "Even if we weren't bad boys, it added to the mystique that, 'Man, look, even their mascot's getting arrested.'"

-1991: Wide Right I
+November 16, 1991: Wide Right I

 After being called a "key persona" by Keith Jackson for hitting his third field goal of the game, Florida State kicker Gerry Thomas missed a field goal to the right with less than a minute left, and the top-ranked Seminoles lost in Tallahassee to the second-ranked Hurricanes, 17–16.
-Miami went on to split the national championship with the University of Washington, and Florida State finished the season 11–2, ending it by winning the Cotton Bowl Classic against Texas A&M University.
+Miami went on to split the national championship with Washington, and Florida State finished the season 11–2, ending it by winning the Cotton Bowl Classic against Texas A&M.

-1992: Wide Right II
+October 3, 1992: Wide Right II

-Seminole placekicker Dan Mowrey missed a field goal to the right, and the 1992 Seminoles lost to the Hurricanes in Miami, 19–16.
+Seminole placekicker Dan Mowrey missed a field goal to the right, and the 1992 Seminoles lost to the defending national champion Hurricanes in Miami, 19–16.
 Miami took an undefeated record to the Sugar Bowl, but lost the national championship to Alabama Crimson Tide.
 Florida State did not lose again, and finished the season ranked second, after Alabama, in both major polls.